 - Number of breast biopsies showing atypical hyperplasia

-Women with a five-year risk of 1.67 percent or higher are classified as "high-risk".
-This score (a five-year risk of 1.67 percent or higher) is the cut-off for the FDA guidelines on tamoxifen and raloxifene use for breast cancer risk reduction.
+Women with a five-year risk of 1.67 percent or higher are classified as "high-risk."
+This score (a five-year risk of 1.67 percent or higher) is the cut-off for the FDA guidelines for taking tamoxifen or raloxifene to reduce breast cancer risk.

 Learn more about risk-lowering drugs.